joonasrooben/NLP-text2emoji/README.md

 As related work does not give a plain signal if balanced or unbalanced data is better in emoji prediction, all the models will be trained on two datasets: unbalanced and balanced with same size and emojis.
 This way we hope to draw some conclusions in this dark area.

 In the evaluation phase, we plan to output F1-score, recall, precision and accuracy.
 In addition, as emoji-prediciton can be rather fuzzy- we will try to take it in account by using also the Mean Reciprocal Rank (MRR) usually used in evaluating of the factoid QA models.
-But, as our task is as subjective- it should give a better understanding of the models' goodness. [[1]](#1)
+But, as our task is as subjective- it should give a better understanding of the models' goodness.

 ## References
 <a id="1">[1]</a>
-Dijkstra, E. W. (1968).
-Go to statement considered harmful.
-Communications of the ACM, 11(3), 147-148.
+Barbieri, Francesco & Ballesteros, Miguel & Saggion, Horacio.
+(2017).
+Are Emojis Predictable?.
+105-111.
+10.18653/v1/E17-2017.
+<a id="2">[2]</a>
+Barbieri, Francesco & Ballesteros, Miguel & Ronzano, Francesco & Saggion, Horacio.
+(2018).
+Multimodal Emoji Prediction.
+679-686.
+10.18653/v1/N18-2107.
+<a id="3">[3]</a>
+Monti, Johanna & Sangati, Federico & Chiusaroli, Francesca & Benjamin, Martin & Mansour, Sina.
+(2016).
+Emojitalianobot and EmojiWorldBot.
+10.4000/books.aaccademia.1811.
+<a id="4">[4]</a>
+Wijeratne, Sanjaya & Balasuriya, Lakshika & Sheth, Amit & Doran, Derek.
+(2017).
+A Semantics-Based Measure of Emoji Similarity.
+10.1145/3106426.3106490.
+<a id="5">[5]</a>
+Eisner, Ben & Rocktäschel, Tim & Augenstein, Isabelle & Bosnjak, Matko & Riedel, Sebastian.
+(2016). emoji2vec: Learning Emoji Representations from their Description.
+48-54.
+10.18653/v1/W16-6208.
+<a id="6">[6]</a>
+Ma, Weicheng & Liu, Ruibo & Wang, Lili & Vosoughi, Soroush.
+(2020).
+Emoji Prediction: Extensions and Benchmarking.